Kathy McCleaf, coordinator

 Civic Engagement Opportunities

-SGS 226 Culture and Wellness and CE 255 Assisting Local Food Programs, taught by Kathy McCleaf, provide students opportunities for civic engagement and applications to better understand class and gender.
+SGS 226 Culture and Wellness and CE 255 Assisting Local Food Programs provide students opportunities for civic engagement and applications to better understand class and gender.
 Students receive 3 credit hours attributed to civic engagement when participating in CE 255 and may contract for CE hours in SGS 226 beyond what is required in the course.

 215, 315 Topics in Sexuality and Gender Studies (3 s.h.)